FelixKoulischer/FBG_using_edm2/README.md

  - A print_guidance_scale command that prints the guidance scales during inference is also implemented.
 (Only to be used when debugging/analysing the code)
        To print the guidance scales through inference simply add `--print_guidance_scales` to your desired run
-'''
-# If you want to print the dynamic guidance scale values
---print_gudiance_scales
-'''

 ## Useful commands to test out different guidance schemes